jrudar/Triglav/docs/API.md

         The estimator used to calculate SAGE values.
 Only used if the 'run_stage_2' is set to True.

+    mode: str, default = "classify"
+        Will be used to select the loss function when calculating SAGE values.
+Options are "classify" or "regression".

     per_class_imp: bool, default = False
         Specifies if importance scores are calculated globally or per class.
 Note, per class importance scores are calculated in a